 Finally, what makes this grill stand out, is the build quality.
 It’s fully insulated, so it’ll maintain steady temperatures in all kinds of weather.

-- Massive square inches of cooking capacity
+- Massive cooking capacity

 - Temperature can be controlled via an app